billwear/effective-rotary-phone/README.md

       file for the next occurence of that date, with the threshold and due date set to the relevant day.
 Items which recur (such as "weekday" or "daily") are added to the todo.txt file in the same manner, but repeated for seven days forward.
-      A warning notification (e.g., "warn5") moves the threshold date back that many days; the "nag" designator is not reproduced in the todo.txt file.

 </pre>